Bugyei-Thomas/ligolo-bof/README.md

                   as Sliver extension)
 ```

-The BOF runs inside the Sliver implant's process.
+The extension runs inside the Sliver implant's process.
 When invoked, it:
 1. Dials the ligolo-ng proxy over TCP+TLS (or WebSocket/TLS).
 2. Establishes a yamux-multiplexed session, matching the standard ligolo-ng agent protocol.
 3. Handles all tunnelling commands from the proxy (connect, ping, listener, etc.).